Travis focuses on appellate litigation and defending clients in trial court against complex, high-value lawsuits.

 Collins v.
 Virginia, No. 151277 (Va.
 2018).
 Represented client in drafting merits briefing and presenting oral argument.
 On remand from the United States Supreme Court, the case presents to the Virginia Supreme Court the circumstances of when an emergency justifies a warrantless search of the private property near an individual’s home.

 Gonzalez v.
-Eastman Specialties Corporation, No. 2194 (Md.
+E.S.
+Corporation, No. 2194 (Md.
 Ct.
 App.
 2018).
 Represented client in drafting merits briefing.
 The case presents to the Maryland Court of Special Appeals the scope of a duty owed from a landowner to an independent contractor’s employee.

 Lopez v.
-Devon Energy Production Company, L.P., No. A-1-CA-36044 (N.M.
+D.E.P.
+Company, No. A-1-CA-36044 (N.M.
 Ct.
 App.
 2018).
 Represented client in drafting merits briefing.
-The case presents to the New Mexico Court of Appeals jury instructions and evidentiary decisions in a wrongful death trial won by our client in the trial court.
+The case presents to the New Mexico Court of Appeals jury instructions and evidentiary decisions in a wrongful death trial won by our client.

 Jackson v.
 Clarke, No. 170843 (Va.
 2018).
 Represented client in drafting merits briefing and presenting oral argument.
 The Virginia Supreme Court addressed what evidence can satisfy criminal firearm statutes.